 • When you need a colorimeter, raise your HELP card.
-A lab assistant will give you a colorimeter labeled with a code.
+A lab assistant will give you a colorimeter labeled.
 You will have the exclusive use of this colorimeter for up to 15 minutes.
 The lab assistant will take it back as soon as you have finished or when the 15 minutes are over.
 If no colorimeter is available at the precise moment, you will be added to a waiting-list.

-- Instructions for the colorimeter are presented on page 16. - You can call for the colorimeter only three times for this problem.
+- Instructions for the colorimeter are presented on the following page. - You can call for the colorimeter only three times for this problem.